tavjo/MDC-Challenge-2025/README.md

 # Make Data Count - Finding Data References Challenge 2025

 A comprehensive solution for identifying and classifying data citations in scientific literature using advanced NLP techniques.
+The logical architecture of the implementation can be found [here](logical_arch.svg).

 ## 🎯 Challenge Overview